kyle-n/kyle-n.github.io/_posts/2015-11-13-fort-benning-couple-sue-surrender-dog.md

 R. Edward Furr, their attorney, said he hoped to commence legal action in the Superior Court of Chattahoochee County on Friday.

 "We have tried mild and lenient measures," Furr said.
-"It's pretty clear to us based on what we've learned today that we just have to file suit." [^1]

-[^1]: Perhaps unsurprisingly, both parties told me they feel they have the moral high ground and feel sorry for the other, who are nice people who just got caught up in the wrong thing.
+"It's pretty clear to us based on what we've learned today that we just have to file suit." {% include footnote num="1" note="Unsurprisingly, both parties told me they feel they have the moral high ground and feel sorry for the other, who are nice people who just got caught up in the wrong thing." %}

 The conflict began when 21-year-old Blake Lechner, a specialist in the 3rd Infantry Division, received news that he would be transferred to Korea.
 The transfer would happen between January and August 2016, according to his wife, Ashley Lechner, 23.